Traumatic Brain Injury Lawyers in Austin

 Symptoms of a TBI

-Traumatic brain injuries can cause both physical and psychological effects.
-These symptoms may arise quickly or can lay dormant for days, weeks, or months.
+Both physical and psychological symptoms may arise quickly or can lay dormant for days, weeks, or months.
 Common physical symptoms can include:

 - Loss of consciousness

 - Pupil dilation

 The severity of a brain injury varies; nonetheless, all TBI’s are serious.
 Even mild brain injuries can cause long-lasting damage.
 Seek medical care immediately if you or a loved one exhibits any signs or symptoms of a TBI after an accident that was not your fault.